nbonfante/DS-User-Guide/user-guide/docs/curating/policies.md

 ### Data Collections Development

-#### Data Types { #types }
+#### Data Types

-We accept engineering datasets, as well as social and behavioural sciences datasets, derived from research conducted in the context of natural hazards.
-In the area of engineering the primary focus is on data generated through simulation, hybrid simulation, experimental and field research methods regarding the impacts of wind, earthquake, and storm surge hazards.
-We also accept data reports, publications of Jupyter notebooks, code, scripts, lectures, and learning materials.
-In social and behavioural sciences (SBE), accepted datasets encompass the study of the human dimensions of hazards and disasters.
-As the field and the expertise of the community evolves we have expanded our focus to include datasets related to COVID-19, Fire Hazards, and Sustainable Material Management.
+We accept engineering and social and behavioural sciences datasets derived from research conducted in the context of natural hazards.
+In the area of engineering the primary focus is on data generated through simulation, hybrid simulation, experimental and field research methods regarding the impacts of wind, earthquake, storm surge, wildfires,  extreme heat hazards and sustainable materials management.
+As the field and the expertise of the community evolves we have expanded our focus to include datasets related to COVID-19.We also accept data reports, publications of Jupyter notebooks, research software, scripts, presentations, and learning materials.
+In social and behavioural sciences (SBE), accepted datasets and data instruments encompass the study of the human dimensions of hazards and disasters.

-Users that deposit data that does not correspond to the accepted types will be alerted when possible prior to publication so they can remove their data from DDR, and will not be allowed to publish it.
-If a dataset non-compliant with the Collections Development policy gets published with a corresponding DOI, we will contact the authors and work with them to remove the data and leave a <a href="http://https://support.datacite.org/docs/tombstone-pages">tombstone</a> explaining why the data is not available.
-Curators review both in process and published data on a monthly basis.
-In both cases we will work with the authors to find an adequate repository for their dataset.
+Users that deposit datasets that do not correspond to the accepted data types will be alerted, when possible prior to publication, so they can remove their data.
+A curator will work with them to find a repository adequate for their needs.
+If a dataset non-compliant with the accepted data type gets published with a DOI, we will contact the authors and will leave a tombstone.

 #### Data Size

-Researchers in the natural hazards community generate very large datasets during large-scale experiments, simulations, and field research projects.
-At the moment the DDR does not pose limitations on the amount of data to be published, but we do recommend to be selective and publish data that is relevant to a project completeness and is adequately described for reuse.
-Our <a href="https://www.designsafe-ci.org/rw/user-guides/curating-publishing-projects/best-practices/data-curation/">Data Curation Best Practices</a> include recommendations to achieve a quality data publication.
-We are observing trends in relation to sizes and subsequent data reuse of these products, which will inform if and how we will implement data size publication limit policies.
+Given the nature of research in the natural hazards community, which involves large-scale experiments, simulations, and field research projects, we currently do not impose restrictions on the size of the datasets that can be published.
+Largest published datasets in DDR are ~4 TB.
+This approach recognizes the necessity of comprehensive data collection and the importance of making this data available for future research and analysis.
+We do recommend researchers to be selective and publish data that is relevant to the dataset completeness and to research reproducibility and it is adequately described for reuse.
+The [Curation and Publication Best Practices](https://www.designsafe-ci.org/rw/user-guides/curating-publishing-projects/best-practices/data-curation/)include recommendations to achieve a quality dataset publications.
+We remain open to revisiting this policy as we observe changes in data usage patterns and technological advancements.
+Any future modifications will be communicated clearly to the community.

-#### Data Formats
+#### File Formats

-We do not pose file format restrictions.
-The natural hazards research community utilizes diverse research methods to generate and record data in both open and proprietary formats, and there is continual <a href="https://rapid.designsafe-ci.org/equipment-portfolio/">update of equipment</a> used in the field.
-We do encourage our users to convert to open formats when possible.
-The DDR follows the <a href="https://www.loc.gov/preservation/resources/rfs/TOC.html">Library of Congress Recommended Format Statement</a> and has guidance in place to convert proprietary formats to open formats for long term preservation; see our<a href="https://www.designsafe-ci.org/rw/user-guides/curating-publishing-projects/best-practices/"> Accepted and Recommended Data Formats</a> for more information.
-However, conversion can present challenges; Matlab, for example, allows saving complex data structures, yet not all of the files stored can be converted to a csv or a text file without losing some clarity and simplicity for handling and reusing the data.
-In addition, some proprietary formats such as jpeg, and excel have been considered standards for research and teaching for the last two decades.
-In attention to these reasons, we allow users to publish the data in both proprietary and open formats.
-Through our Fedora repository we keep file format identification information of all the datasets stored in DDR.
+Acknowledging that the natural hazards research community utilizes diverse research methods to generate and record data in both open and proprietary formats, and that there is continuous <a href="https://rapid.designsafe-ci.org/equipment-portfolio/">update of equipment</a> used in the field, we do not have a hard file format restriction policy.
+However,  we encourage our users to convert proprietary file formats to open formats when possible.
+The DDR follows the [Library of Congress Recommended Format Statement](https://www.loc.gov/preservation/resources/rfs/TOC.html) and has best practices in place to convert proprietary formats to open formats for long term preservation; see the [Recommended Data Formats](https://www.designsafe-ci.org/rw/user-guides/curating-publishing-projects/best-practices).
+Consider that conversion from proprietary to open formats can present challenges.
+Matlab, for example, allows saving complex data structures, yet not all of the files stored can be converted to a csv or a text file without losing some clarity and simplicity for handling and reusing the data.
+In addition, some proprietary formats such as jpeg and excel have been considered standards for research and teaching for the last two decades.
+In attention to this, we allow users to publish the data in both proprietary and open formats.
+We keep file format identification information of all the datasets in the Fedora repository.

+### Data Models

+The DDR team worked with NHERI experts to develop data models to organize and describe the datasets generated in the natural hazards field.
+Based on the [Core Scientific Metadata Model], the models represent the structure and provenance of: experimental, simulation, field research/interdisciplinary, and hybrid simulation datasets.
+A data model type "other" was also developed for datasets that do not correspond to the research methods mentioned above and for other products such as posters, presentations, reports, check sheets, benchmarks, reports, etc. In the DDR interface users select one of this models as project type at the beginning of their interactive curation process.
+Implemented as interactive curation pipelines in the DDR curation interface the models allow users to organize their datasets in relation to research method and natural hazard type.
+This allows for a uniform curation experience and representation of published datasets.

+### Metadata

+DDR developed metadata to describe natural hazards datasets through a combination of data models, standard metadata schemas and expert contributed vocabularies.
+Embedded in the data models are categories and vocabularies as metadata elements that experts in the NHERI network contributed and deemed important for data explainability, reuse, and discoverability.
+Categories reflect the structure of the different research project types, and the expert vocabularies describe their components.
+The structure and components of each published datasets are graphically represented when expanding View Data on the dataset's landing page and through the View Data Diagram.
+For purposes of metadata exchange and interoperability, the elements and tags in the data models are mapped to widely-used standard metadata schemas.
+These are: Dublin Core for description of the dataset project, DDI (Data Documentation Initiative)for social and behavioral science datasets, DataCite for DOI assignment and citation, and PROV-O to record the structure of the datasets.
+Metadata mapping is substantiated during the data publication process when metadata is ingested to Fedora.
+Users can download the standardized metadata in json format from the datasets landing page.
+To further describe datasets, the curation interface offers the possibility to add both predefined and custom file tags.
+Predefined file tags are specialized terms provided by the natural hazard community.
+While use of tags  is optional, it is highly recommended as tags improve the data browsing experience and are searchable.
+The lists of tags are evolving for each data model, continuing to be expanded, updated, and corrected as we gather feedback and observe how researchers use them in their dataset publications.

 ### Data Curation

-Data curation involves the organization, description, representation, permanent publication, and preservation of datasets in compliance with community best practices and <a href="https://www.go-fair.org/fair-principles/">FAIR</a> data principles.
+Data curation involves the organization, description, representation, permanent publication, and preservation of datasets in compliance with community best practices and Findable, Accessible, Interoperable, and Reproducible (FAIR)](https://www.go-fair.org/fair-principles/)data principles.
+Our goal is to enable researchers to curate their data from the beginning of a research project and turn it into publications through interactive pipelines and consultation with data curators.
+The DDR has and continues to invest efforts in developing and testing curation and publication pipelines based on data models designed with input from the NHERI community.
 In the DDR, data curation is a joint responsibility between the researchers that generate data and the DDR team.
 Researchers understand better the logic and functions of the datasets they create, and our team's role is to help them make these datasets FAIR-compliant.

-Our goal is to enable researchers to curate their data from the beginning of a research project and turn it into publications through interactive pipelines and consultation with data curators.
-The DDR has and continues to invest efforts in developing and testing curation and publication pipelines based on data models designed with input from the NHERI community.

-#### Data Management Plan

-For natural hazards researchers submitting proposals to the NSF using any of the NHERI network facilities/resources, or alternative facilities/resources, we developed Data Management guidelines that explain how to use the DDR for data curation and publication.
-See Data Management Plan at: <a href="https://www.designsafe-ci.org/rw/user-guides/">https://www.designsafe-ci.org/rw/user-guides/</a> and <a href="https://converge.colorado.edu/data/data-management">https://converge.colorado.edu/data/data-management</a>
+Responsibilities:
+Researchers:
+Organize and describe their datasets using one of the DDR's data models.
+Consult the DDR Curation and Publication Guides, the Best Practices and Policies to comply with curation requirements.
+Write and publish documentation such as instruments, data reports, and data dictionaries, for long term usability of their published data.
+DDR Team:
+Provides curation guidance during virtual office hours, through help tickets and via email assisting researchers in achieving FAIR-compliant datasets.
+Maintains and enhances the DDR infrastructure for interactive curation of datasets.
+Reviews datasets pre and post-publication and suggests changes and improvements.

 #### Data Models